Visa Guide for Non-EU Citizens in Denmark | exploringdenmark

 Visa Guide for Non-EU Citizens in Denmark

 Moving to Denmark from outside the EU/EEA/Switzerland?
-This guide covers tourist, business, work, study, and family visas—what to know, how to apply, and links to get started.
+This guide covers short-stay (Schengen) visas and long-stay residence permits for work, study, and family — what to know, how to apply, and official links.

 🛬

-For tourism, business, family, or short visits up to 90 days.
-Not valid for working.
+Tourism, business, family visits up to 90 days.

 Official info